 Midwives are trained and capable of handling emergency situations and carry equipment including oxygen, anti-hemorrhagic medications, and IVs.

-Much higher maternal satisfaction with care.
+Much higher client satisfaction with care.
 Greater feelings of positive and empowered birth, and of control of the birth experience.

 Decreased Interventions and Complications

 Decreased interventions involving IVs, continuous electronic monitoring, Pitocin, epidural, episiotomy, and the like, all of which introduce extra risk to the normal birth process.

 Decreased rate of complications due to fewer interventions and support of physiologic birth.

 Decreased rate of Cesareans: less than 5% compared to over 30%.
 Cesarean birth greatly increases risk of complications and mortality for baby and mother.